 - Group meets for an hour virtually once a week

-- The group is “closed”, meaning that once the module starts, the same handful of clients will be attending until it finishes.
+- The group is “closed”.
+Once the module starts, the same handful of clients will be attending until it finishes.

-- DBT is structured into four modules.
+- Dialectical Behavior Therapy has four structured modules.
 There is often homework between group sessions.

-Mindfulness enables individuals to accept and be present in the current moment by noting the fleeting nature of emotions, which reduces negative experiences of feelings.
+Mindfulness enables individuals to accept and be present in the current moment by noting the fleeting nature of emotions.
+This reduces negative experiences of feelings.
 It teaches you how to slow down your reactions so you have time to choose your responses thoughtfully.

-Distress Tolerance teaches you the ability to tolerate negative emotion , rather than needing to escape from them (by doing harmful behaviors, dissociating or avoiding) or acting in ways that make difficult situations worse.
+Distress Tolerance teaches you the ability to tolerate negative emotions, rather than escape from them.
+This prevents harmful behaviors such as dissociating or avoiding, or acting in ways that make difficult situations worse.

-Emotion Regulation teaches strategies give individuals the power to manage and change intense emotions that are causing problems in their life.
+Emotion Regulation teaches strategies.
+It gives individuals the power to manage and change intense emotions that are causing problems in their life.